lokeshvaradaraj/lokeshvaradaraj.github.io/_pages/about.md

 ---
 permalink: /
-#title: "Lokesh's Academic and Research Page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# About me

-I am Lokesh, an undergrad in Engineering Physics at IIT Delhi, passionate about Machine Learning and Physics.
+I am Lokesh, an undergrad in Engineering Physics at IIT Delhi, passionate about machine learning and physics.